NokNokMLS/BigDoorWyamBlog/input/posts/2018-07-04-where-i-live-wlochy-warsaw.md

 **Distict:** Stary Włochy

-**Accommodation Type:** Bought apartment in 2017 ,Ground floor with garden
+**Accommodation Type:** Bought apartment in 2017, Ground floor with garden

 **What attracted you to, and keeps you in, the district?**